 Pumpkin or Kabocha Squash: Pumpkin adds sweetness and a velvety texture to the curry.
 It’s packed with vitamins, minerals, and antioxidants, making it a nutritious addition to the dish.
 You can also use Kabocha squash, also known as Japanese pumpkin, in this curry.

 Fish Sauce (or Soy sauce): This adds a special “umami” flavor to the curry.
-Fish sauce has an extra salty, pungent flavor.
+Fish sauce has a salty, pungent flavor.
 If you prefer, you can use Soy Sauce or Tamari (gluten-free).

 Brown Sugar: This helps to balance the flavors of this spicy curry.